spec-ops-method/modernize-your-legacy-code-with-github-copilot/.github/steps/3-create-test-plan.md

    - The application will prompt you to select an option from the menu.
    - Try playing with the different options of the COBOL accounting app and when you are done select option `4` to exit.

-### ⌨️ Activity: Generate a test plan to validate the current implementation
+### ⌨️ Activity: Generate a test plan from the specification

-Given the features of our existing legacy accounting system we want to generate a comprehensive test plan that covers all critical functionalities and edge cases.
+Given the software specification we created in the previous step, we want to generate a comprehensive test plan that covers all critical functionalities and edge cases documented in the specification.

-We will use that test plan to create tests in the Node.js application later.
+We will use that test plan to validate both the specification (with domain experts) and the Node.js implementation later.

 1. Inside your Copilot Chat window, make sure you are still using **Agent Mode**.
+1. Add the specification as context: Click **Add Context...**, select **Files & Folders**, then select `docs/SPECIFICATION.md`.
 1. Provide Copilot the specific instructions and requirements for the test plan by typing or pasting the above prompt in the chat input box.

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >
    > ```prompt
-   > The current Cobol app has no tests.
-   > Can you please create a test plan of the current business logic and implementation that I can use to validate with business stakeholders.
+   > Using the software specification in docs/SPECIFICATION.md, create a comprehensive test plan that validates all documented behavior.
+   >
    > Store it in a file called docs/TESTPLAN.md.
+   >
+   > The test plan should be derived from the specification's business rules and operations—NOT from reading the COBOL code directly.
+   >
-   > Later I would like to use this test plan to create unit and integration tests in a node.js app.
-I am in the middle of transforming the current Cobol app to a node.js app.
+   > Later I would like to use this test plan to create unit and integration tests in a Node.js app that implements the specification.
+   >
    > The test plan should include the following headings:
    > 1. Test Case ID
    > 2. Test Case Description